Blackstone's ratio: Historic expressions of the principle

-The immediate precursors of Blackstone's ratio in English law were articulations by Hale (about 100 years earlier) and Fortescue (about 200 years before that), both influential jurists in their time.
+The immediate precursors of Blackstone's ratio in English law were articulations by Hale (about 100 years earlier) and John Fortescue (about 300 years before that), both influential jurists in their time.
 Hale wrote: "for it is better five guilty persons should escape unpunished, than one innocent person should die."
 Fortescue's De Laudibus Legum Angliae (c.
 1470) states that "one would much rather that twenty guilty persons should escape the punishment of death, than that one innocent person should be condemned and suffer capitally."

 Some 300 years before Fortescue, the Jewish legal theorist Maimonides wrote that "the Exalted One has shut this door" against the use of presumptive evidence, for "it is better and more satisfactory to acquit a thousand guilty persons than to put a single innocent one to death."

 Maimonides argued that executing an accused criminal on anything less than absolute certainty would progressively lead to convictions merely "according to the judge's caprice" and was expounding on both Exodus 23:7 ("do not bring death on those who are innocent and in the right") and an Islamic text, the Jami' al-Tirmidhi.

-Islamic scholar Al-Tirmidhi quotes the Prophet Muhammad as saying, "Avoid legal punishments as far as possible, and if there are any doubts in the case then use them, for it is better for a judge to err towards leniency than towards punishment".
-Another similar expression reads, "Invoke doubtfulness in evidence during prosecution to avoid legal punishments".
+Islamic scholar Al-Tirmidhi quotes Muhammad as saying, "Avoid legal punishments as far as possible, and if there are any doubts in the case then use them, for it is better for a judge to err towards leniency than towards punishment".
+A similar expression reads, "Invoke doubtfulness in evidence during prosecution to avoid legal punishments".